What Health Problems from Yaz or Yasmin Birth Control are Being Pursued in Lawsuits?

 FIND OUT IF COMPENSATION MAY BE AVAILABLE FOR YAZ OR YASMIN PROBLEMS

-The Yaz and Yasmin birth control lawyers at Saiontz & Kirk, P.A. represent women throughout the United States who have suffered health problems or an injury as a result of the drug maker’s failure to adequately warn about side effects of the pills.
-All cases are pursued by our Yaz and Yasmin attorneys under a contingency fee, which means that there are no fees or expenses unless a recovery is obtained.
+The Yaz and Yasmin birth control lawyers at Saiontz & Kirk, P.A. represented women throughout the United States who have suffered health problems or an injury as a result of the drug maker’s failure to adequately warn about side effects of the pills.
+All cases were previously pursued by our Yaz and Yasmin attorneys under a contingency fee, which means that there are no fees or expenses unless a recovery is obtained.